 Don’t have time to put your dirty clothes in the wash?
 How about steaming the fabric?
 It doesn’t take much time at all, especially if you have a garment steamer!

 How does it work?
-The hot steam is capable of killing most of the germ on the item that’s responsible for the odors.
+The hot steam is capable of neutralizing most of the contaminants on the item that’s responsible for the odors.
 As an added bonus, it’ll get rid of wrinkles too!
 Your shirt will probably be a bit wet afterwards so let it dry (you can hang it up on a chair or something similar) before wearing it again.

 Note: This promotional offer is only guaranteed through the end of the day.